anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - Confidentiality and Integrity
      - sec.ci.008
      - The Cloud Infrastructure **must** support tenant networks segregation.
-     - `5.7 Create and define Network Policies`
+     - Create and define Network Policies
    * - Confidentiality and Integrity
      - sec.ci.009
      - For sensitive data encryption, the key management service **should** leverage a Hardware Security Module